China announces three-child policy, in major policy shift

 Beijing – China announced on Monday that each couple would be permitted to have up to three children, a major policy shift from the existing limit of two children after recent data showed a dramatic decline in births in the world’s most populous country.

-The change was approved during a Politburo meeting chaired by President Xi Jinping, the official Xinhua News Agency reported.
+The change was approved during a politburo meeting chaired by President Xi Jinping, the official Xinhua News Agency reported.

-"Allowing every couple to have three children and implementing related support policies will help improve the population’s structure,” Xinhua reported, citing a Politburo meeting held Monday.
-It wasn’t clear when the move would take effect, although the meeting was to discuss major policy measures to be implemented in the five-year period which started this year, according to Xinhua.

-The Politburo also said that China "will prudently lift the retirement age in a phased manner,” according to the report of the meeting.
-The increase in the age at which people can retire was included in the current five-year plan although there were no details.
+In 2016, China scrapped its decades-old one-child policy — initially imposed to halt a population explosion — with a two-child limit, which failed to result in a sustained surge in births as the high cost of raising children in Chinese cities deterred many couples from starting families.

 Early this month, China’s once-in-a-decade census showed that the population grew at its slowest rate during the last decade since the 1950s, with data showing a fertility rate of 1.3 children per woman for 2020 alone, on par with aging societies like Japan and Italy.